 We teach the full range of Foundation Subjects, which are outlined in the National Curriculum, as well Philosophy to the children at Rodings Primary School.
 We continue to do this through a topic based approach for some subjects, using the concepts to make real and meaningful links to other subjects.

 We have developed a set of documents called 'Learning Ladders' which show a clear progression of knowledge and skills within each subject.
+These can be found on each individual subject page on our school website

 We have developed an approach where we have 'themes' for each term.